lizij/LearningNotes/Algorithm/Linear.md

 > 1. pop(), push() and getMin() should be in $$O(1)$$
 > 2. Stack<> that prebuilt in Java is available

 Use an extra min stack to remember all new mins in order.
-When in pop(), if the pop data is equals to the min stack's peek, pop it too.
+When in pop(), if the pop data is equal to the min stack's peek, pop it too.

 ```java
 class GetMinStack {